-The power switch is a 3.0A NPN device that can stand-off 65V.
+The power switch is a 5.0A NPN device that can stand-off 65V.
 Protecting the power switch are current and thermal limiting circuits, and an undervoltage lockout circuit.
-This IC contains an adjustable frequency oscillator that can be programmed up to 200 kHz.
-The oscillator can also be synchronized with other devices, so that multiple devices can operate at the same switching frequency.

-Other features include soft start mode to reduce inrush current during start up, and current mode control for improved rejection of input voltage and output load transients and cycle-by-cycle current limiting.
-The device also has a shutdown pin, so that it can be turned off externally.
+This IC contains a 100 kHz fixed-frequency internal oscillator that permits the use of small magnetics.
+Other features include soft start mode to reduce in-rush current during start up, current mode control for improved rejection of input voltage and output load transients and cycle-by-cycle current limiting.
 An output voltage tolerance of ±4%, within specified input voltages and output load conditions, is ensured for the power supply system.